jmstujenske/Matlab_FastTiffReadWrite/README.md

 example usage:

-tv=TiffViewer('test.tif'); %Figure will pop up to visual the tiff
+tv=TiffViewer('test.tif'); %Figure will pop up to visualize the tiff

-%Note, that this functions best if the tiff can be memory map-able as a structure (true of most tiffs).
+%Note, that this functions best if the tiff can be memory map-able as a structure (true of most tiffs written by other software and true of all tiffs written by FastTiffSave).

-# Explanation:
+# Credits:

-Reading based on script by D. Peterka (modified by E. Pnevmatikakis, currently utilized in CaImAn package and others)
+Reading based on bigread2 script by D. Peterka (modified by E. Pnevmatikakis, currently utilized in CaImAn package and others)

 Writing based on solution by R. Harkes: https://github.com/rharkes/Fast_Tiff_Write

-This should give ImageJ speeds for tiff reading and writing, if not quicker.

 Memory mapping uses innate Matlab functionality, and TiffViewer is custom written code built around memory mapping.